Journal Article

 Hiran Kanti Santra, Debdulal Banerjee

-Indian Journal of Microbiology.2024;[Epub] CrossRef - Effect of a Bacillus velezensis and Lysinibacillus fusiformis-based biofertilizer on phosphorus acquisition and grain yield of soybean
+Russian Journal of Plant Physiology.2025;[Epub] CrossRef - Effect of a Bacillus velezensis and Lysinibacillus fusiformis-based biofertilizer on phosphorus acquisition and grain yield of soybean

 Luciana Cristina Vitorino, Elias José da Silva, Marilene Silva Oliveira, Isabella de Oliveira Silva, Lorraine da Silva Santos, Maria Andréia Corrêa Mendonça, Thais Cristina Sousa Oliveira, Layara Alexandre Bessa